ricaxov/xov/summer.md

   > Just some combinatorics with prefix sum and binary search.

 - [X] [Lucky Chains](https://codeforces.com/contest/1766/problem/D)
-  > A somewhat hard problem about number theory, had to ask gustavoleal for some help for this one.
+  > A somewhat hard problem about number theory, had to ask gustavoleal for some tips on how to solve this one.

 - [X] [Parking Lot](https://codeforces.com/contest/630/problem/I)
   > Just some basic combinatorics concepts.